maciejkopecpl/cms-ui/README.md

 ## 🏗️ Backend

-The backend services required by this application are available in this [CMS-BACKEND](https://github.com/maciejkopecpl/cms).
+The backend services required by this application are available in this [CMS Backend](https://github.com/maciejkopecpl/cms).

 ## 👨‍⚖️ License